-On January 11, 2006, an agency representative told C-Shore that the rice had not been received and asked when it would arrive in Jacintoport.
-C-Shore's executive director said that he would ask Texana Rice for information.
+On January 27, an agency representative told C-Shore that the rice had not been received and asked when it would arrive in Jacintoport.
+C-Shore's executive director said that he was aware of the situation and expected that Texana Rice would deliver the rice the following week, after that firm's bank had approved a line of credit.
 Appeal File, Exhibit 3.
-On the same date, Texana Rice told the agency that its shipments had been delayed and that it was having cash flow problems due to Hurricane Rita.
-Buxton Declaration ¶ 8.

-On January 13, 2006, an agency contracting officer sent to C-Shore a notice to show cause why the contract should not be terminated for default.
-The contracting officer observed that C-Shore had neither supplied the rice within the time specified nor informed the agency that delivery would be late.
+On January 30, an agency contracting officer sent to C-Shore a notice to show cause why the contract should not be terminated for default.
+The contracting officer observed that C-Shore had not supplied the rice within the time specified.
 He said that liquidated damages would be imposed and told the contractor that it could present facts bearing on the matter within ten days of receipt of the notice.
-Appeal File, Exhibit 5.
+Appeal File, Exhibit 4.